 Getting to the Airport

-Accra’s airport, and the major airport in Ghana, is Kotoka International Airport.
-Kotoka International Airport is located just over 3 miles from the city centre.
+Most flights to Accra would land at Kotoka International Airport (ACC), located just over 3 miles from the city centre.
 Metered taxis and shared taxis (with fixed fares for each passenger) are available for journeys into the city and either of these are a good option, though you may need to haggle on a price with metered taxis.
 Chauffeur-driven car hire is also available.